 DCF/DFES contracts with counties to operate the program.
-A child support agency, in turn, may have cooperative agreements with the offices of the clerk of court, sheriff, and other officials and agencies to carry out the many functions of the program.
-In order to claim expenses for federal reimbursement, the child support contract and a cooperative agreement, subcontract or purchase of service agreements must be signed for the quarter in which the expense occurred.
-Agencies are awarded federal and state funds monthly, based on the costs needed to provide child support enforcement services to individuals receiving W-2 and individuals not receiving W-2 but who have applied for such support collection services.
+A child support agency, in turn, may have cooperative agreements with the offices of the clerk of court, sheriff, and other law enforcement officials, along with subcontracts or purchase of service agreements with other agencies to carry out the many functions of the program.
+In order to claim expenses for federal reimbursement, the child support contract, cooperative agreement, and subcontract or purchase of service agreements must be signed for the quarter in which the expense occurred.
+Agencies are reimbursed with federal and state funds quarterly, based on the costs needed to provide child support enforcement services to individuals on public assistance, such as W-2 and individuals not on assistance that have applied for child support enforcement services.